-The principal will report the number of suspensions and exclusions that have been cancelled, alongside the circumstances around and reasons for cancellation, to THE LAC once per term, to allow THE LAC to have appropriate oversight.
+The Principal will report the number of suspensions and exclusions that have been cancelled, alongside the circumstances around and reasons for cancellation, to the LAC once per term, to allow the LAC to have appropriate oversight.

-The principal will not issue any 'informal' or 'unofficial' suspensions or exclusions, e.g. sending a pupil home to 'cool off', regardless of whether the parents have agreed to this.
-The principal will not use the threat of suspension or exclusion as a means of instructing parents to remove their child from the premises.
+The Principal will not issue any 'informal' or 'unofficial' suspensions or exclusions, e.g. sending a pupil home to 'cool off', regardless of whether the parents have agreed to this.
+The Principal will not use the threat of suspension or exclusion as a means of instructing parents to remove their child from the premises.

-All suspensions and exclusions will be formally recorded on the school's pupil information system.
+All suspensions and exclusions will be formally recorded on the school's pupil information system, Arbor.

-4. Factors to consider when suspending or excluding a pupil
+5. Factors to consider when suspending or excluding a pupil

-When considering the suspension or exclusion of a pupil, the principal will:
+When considering the suspension or exclusion of a pupil, the Principal will:

-- Allow the pupil the opportunity to present their case once evidence has been collected. - Take into account any contributing factors that are identified after a case of poor behaviour has occurred, e.g. if the pupil's wellbeing has been compromised, or they have been subjected to bullying. - Take into consideration whether the pupil has received multiple suspensions or is approaching the legal limit of 45 suspended days per school year, and whether suspension is serving as an effective sanction. - Consider early intervention to address underlying causes of disruptive behaviour, including liaising with external agencies, to assess pupils who demonstrate consistently poor behaviour.
+- Allow the pupil the opportunity to present their case once evidence has been collected. - Take into account any contributing factors that are identified after a case of poor behaviour has occurred, e.g. if the pupil's wellbeing has been compromised, or they have been subjected to bullying.

+- Take into consideration whether the pupil has received multiple suspensions or is approaching the legal limit of 45 suspended days per school year, and whether suspension is serving as an effective sanction. - Consider early intervention to address underlying causes of disruptive behaviour, including liaising with external agencies, to assess pupils who demonstrate consistently poor behaviour.

-The principal will consider what extra support may be available for vulnerable pupil groups whose suspension and exclusion rates are higher, to reduce their risk of suspension or exclusion, including the following:
+The Principal will consider what extra support may be available for vulnerable pupil groups whose suspension and exclusion rates are higher, to reduce their risk of suspension or exclusion, including the following:

-- THE LAC
+- LAC

 - Pupils eligible for FSM

 - Pupils with SEND

 - Certain ethnic groups

-The principal will consider avoiding excluding the LAC, those with SEMH issues or pupils with an EHC plan.
-Where any member of staff has concerns about vulnerable pupil groups and their behaviour, they will report this to the principal, who will instigate a multi-agency assessment to determine whether the behavioural issues might be a result of educational, mental health or other needs and vulnerabilities.
+The Principal will consider avoiding excluding LAC, those with SEMH issues or pupils with an EHC plan.
+Where any member of staff has concerns about vulnerable pupil groups and their behaviour, they will report this to the Principal, who will instigate a multi-agency assessment to determine whether the behavioural issues might be a result of educational, mental health or other needs and vulnerabilities.
+The full assessment procedures are outlined in the school's Social, Emotional and Mental Health (SEMH) Policy.